styleguidist/mini-html-webpack-plugin/README.md

 [![npm](https://img.shields.io/npm/v/mini-html-webpack-plugin.svg)](https://www.npmjs.com/package/mini-html-webpack-plugin) [![Build Status](https://travis-ci.org/styleguidist/mini-html-webpack-plugin.svg)](https://travis-ci.org/styleguidist/mini-html-webpack-plugin)

 The plugin writes CSS and JS asset paths for you automatically.
-Works with webpack 3 and 4.
+It works with webpack 4 or higher.

 **It does not work with html-webpack-plugin plugins!**